 Performance & Distance

-This means that playing with someone 1000 km (621 miles) away will give you an overall latency of 10 ms. About the same latency, you will get from being 3 meters apart in the same room.
+This means that playing with someone 1000 km away will give you about the same latency, as you will get from being 5-6 meters apart in the same room.